tsgouros/demo-graphic/README.md

 # demo-graphic

 A fairly simple 3D set of example graphics programs that use OpenGL shaders and the MinVR virtual reality library.
-It's meant to provide a less painful introduction to programming VR with OpenGL than I had.
+It's meant to provide, if not an easy introduction to programming VR with OpenGL, at least a less painful one.

 You'll find example code in the examples directory, starting with the basics of OpenGL buffer objects and shaders.
-There are some example shaders in the shaders directory.
+There are some simple shaders in the shaders directory that are used by the example applications.

-You'll also find code for a "baby scene graph" library in the src directory, and the example code rely on it.
+You'll also find code for a "Baby Scene Graph" library in the src directory, and the example code relies on it.
 This is a lightweight scene graph library that is built to illustrate how to do matrix manipulation and OpenGL buffer management.
 The goal is to have something with which one can develop VR programs on a laptop and have